 But a few clinical trials and human studies have been done or are in the works, and so far, the results are promising, says Vishwanath Venketaraman, Ph.D., a professor of microbiology and immunology at the Western University of Health Sciences who has been researching glutathione for more than 20 years.

-Glutathione is already recommended for health conditions including Parkinson’s and heart disease, and experts are excited by its potential to extend lifespan, boost immunity, improve strength and physical performance, and reduce the risk for age-related diseases.
+Glutathione is already recommended for health conditions including Parkinson’s and heart disease, and experts are excited by its potential anti-aging benefits, how it can boost immunity, improve strength and physical performance, reduce the risk for age-related diseases, and other health benefits.

-Here’s what you need to know about glutathione benefits and how to make sure you’re getting enough.
+Here are the biggest glutathione benefits—and how to make sure you’re getting enough.

 What is Glutathione?

-To make glutathione, your body strings together three amino acids: glutamate, glycine, and cysteine (1).
+Your body strings together three amino acids to make glutathione: glutamate (also called glutamic acid), glycine, and cysteine (1).
 The bulk of your body’s GSH is produced by your liver.

 Glutathione has a few big jobs in your body.
 The main one: to fight against free radicals, the unstable molecules that can damage your cells and cause oxidative stress.